 Powder coating provides a durable protective finish on your metal or iron products for a similar price of wet painting.
 This coating is safe to store, doesn’t emit any VOC’s and costs less than wet paint in the long run.
 This product is a free-flowing, dry powder that can easily be collected and reused, making it more environmentally friendly.

 Although painting is common, powder coating will be the best and most simple process since you won’t need to cure paint or recoat it several times to achieve an even finish.
 We recommend using powder coating if you’re looking to add a new gate, entry enclosure or window guard for max durability against the Arizona weather.

 So, which one is better?

 Powder coating will always be the better option, but it all comes down to personal preference.
-It also depends whether you’re willing to spend more upfront or deal with the costs later.
+It also depends on whether you’re willing to spend more upfront or deal with the costs later.
 As mentioned before, powder coating is also more resistant to high traffic areas and extreme weather conditions.